 B. Proposing a Course

-- Examine the College Bulletin to determine whether the course is new or falls into one of the other two categories noted above.
+- Examine the University Bulletin to determine whether the course is new or falls into one of the other two categories noted above.

 - Generate an idea based on your academic or vocational interests, your confidence that the idea is worthy of a semester long course, and the confidence in your own ability to offer the course.